Bascil/mpesa-daraja-api-php/README.md

 # PHP Implementation for M-Pesa Daraja API

 This is a PHP package for the Safaricom's M-Pesa REST API dubbed DARAJA API.
+The official Daraja API documentation is available on https://developer.safaricom.co.ke/docs.

 ## Installation